1922 in Germany: Internal unrest

 The internal position of the republic was somewhat weakened by unrest arising from economic fragility, which resulted from uncertainty concerning the war debts and its adverse effect on the economy.
 In February, a strike engineered by the more reckless elements of labor among the railway employees paralyzed traffic for six days in North Germany and a part of Baden.
 It then collapsed, and was followed by disciplinary action against some of the instigators and also those participators in the strike who had been guilty of acts of violence and sabotage.
 The government, supported by public opinion, held that state employees had no right to strike, and received a vote of confidence on this point in the Reichstag.
 A frivolous strike of the Berlin municipal workers, which left the capital without light, water, and electricity, ended after three days with an unconditional resumption of work.
 Food disturbances broke out at some places in the summer, but they were easily suppressed.

 More disturbing to the peace of the republic were the subterraneous movements which were forming in anti-republican circles.
 The preceding year had been marked by the murder of Matthias Erzberger.
-This year was marked by the aforementioned murder of Walther Rathenau, an attempt to poison Philipp Scheidemann, the lord mayor of Kassel, with prussic acid on Whit Monday, and the stabbing of journalist Maximilian Harden on July 3.
+This year was marked by the aforementioned murder of Walther Rathenau, an attempt to poison Philipp Scheidemann, the lord mayor of Kassel, with prussic acid on Whit Monday, and the stabbing of journalist Maximilian Harden on 3 July.
 The feeling aroused found vent in great demonstrations on the part of the republican section of the population, especially among the working classes.
 In certain places, e.g., Zwickau, near Magdeburg, Freiburg, Darmstadt, etc., violent exhibitions of popular resentment erupted, at times accompanied by bloodshed.

 Political repercussions

-The republican authorities acted with great energy, and proclaimed relentless warfare against the "Right".
-An order (invoking the infamous Article 48 of the Weimar Constitution) was issued investing the government with extraordinary powers to cope with the emergency.
-A few days later it was withdrawn in favour of a bill "for the protection of the republic", increasing the penalties for attacks on republican institutions and officials, establishing a special State Court within the Reich Court, and laying down regulations for the strict control of societies, meetings, and printed matter.
-This was followed by an amnesty bill, a crimes bill, and a supplement to the officials law.
-The Reichstag passed the bill for the protection of the republic after a long discussion by 303 votes to 102.
+The republican authorities acted with great energy and proclaimed relentless warfare against the "Right".
+An order (invoking Article 48 of the Weimar Constitution) was issued investing the government with extraordinary powers to cope with the emergency.
+A few days later it was withdrawn in favour of a bill for the protection of the republic, increasing the penalties for attacks on republican institutions and officials, establishing a special State Court alongside the German High Court for trying such cases, and banning societies, meetings, and printed matter that opposed "the constitutionally established republican form of government".
+It was followed by an amnesty bill, a crimes bill, and a supplement to the officials law.
+The Reichstag passed the Law for the Protection of the Republic after a long discussion by 303 votes to 102.
 The other bills were also passed by large majorities.
 Only the German Nationalists, the Bavarian People's Party, the Communists, and certain members of the German People's Party voted against them.